-Moma is the world’s largest titanium mineral deposit, located 160km from the city of Nampula in Mozambique, Africa.
+Moma, one of the world’s biggest titanium mineral deposits, is located 160km from the city of Nampula in Mozambique, Africa.
 It is owned and operated by Kenmare Resources.

 The mine contains the titanium minerals ilmenite, rutile and zircon, which are used as feedstock to produce titanium dioxide pigment.
 It started production of heavy mineral concentrate (HMC) containing these three minerals in April 2007.
-It produced 842,900t of HMC, and shipped approximately 730,400t of finished products in 2011.
+It produced 1,201,100t of HMC and shipped approximately 853,100t of finished products in 2020.

-Kenmare is carrying out an expansion at the mine in order to fulfil the growing demand for titanium dioxide feedstock in the market.
-The expansion will increase the design capacity of the mine by about 50%.
-It will also increase the mine’s reserve estimate and annual production of HMC.
+Kenmare carried out an expansion at the mine ten years ago to fulfil the growing demand for titanium dioxide feedstock in the market.
+The expansion was aimed to increase the design capacity of the mine by 50% while increasing the mine’s reserve estimate and annual production of HMC.

-Moma contains number of sand deposits, which include Namalope, Congolone, Nataka, Pilivili, Mualadi, Mpitini, Marrua, and Quinga North and South.
+Moma contains several sand deposits, which include Namalope, Congolone, Nataka, Pilivili, Mualadi, Mpitini, Marrua, and Quinga North and South.
 Heavy surface mineralisation occurs in the sand units near Namalope flats and Tupuito high dune areas.

 The HM sand deposits occur in a sequence of fine to medium grained and silty sands consociated with clay units.
 The mineralisation constitutes about 85% of ilmenite, 5% of zircon and 2% of rutile, with minute variations among the units.
 It also contains small quantities of monazite, staurolite and quartz.